 - the project best applying the planning process

 - applied research

 A project may receive this award one time.
 Members of the AICP Awards Jury, the AICP Commission, or the APA Board of Directors are not eligible during their terms of service.
 Members of APA staff also are not eligible.

-- the Head of a PAB-accredited university planning program,
+- either the Head of a PAB-accredited planning program,

 - or the duly elected or appointed Planning Student Organization (PSO) Student Representative of a PAB-accredited program.